Tennessee Supreme Court Limits Who Can Vote Absentee

 In a ruling issued Wednesday evening, the supreme court said a Davidson County Chancery Court judge who ordered the state to allow any voter concerned about Covid-19 during the pandemic to vote absentee went too far in her June order.

-“We find that the State’s interests in the efficacy and integrity of the election process are sufficient to justify the moderate burden placed on the right to vote of those plaintiffs and persons who neither have special vulnerability to COVID-19 nor are caretakers for persons with special vulnerability to COVID-19,” wrote Justice Cornelia Clark in her 30-page opinion.
+“We find that the State’s interests in the efficacy and integrity of the election process are sufficient to justify the moderate burden placed on the right to vote of those plaintiffs and persons who neither have special vulnerability to Covid-19 nor are caretakers for persons with special vulnerability to Covid-19,” wrote Justice Cornelia Clark in her 30-page opinion.

 Citizens who merely worried about contracting the virus did not face a severe burden to their right to vote, Clark wrote, given that the state planned to encourage mask-wearing, frequent sanitation and social distancing at the polls.